DA | EN | DE | FR | ES

 Water quality: What should you look for?

 To bring out the best flavor in your tea, you should use fresh, clean, and oxygen-rich water.
 Water that has been sitting in the kettle for several hours loses oxygen and can taste flat.
 Tap water can vary in taste and hardness depending on where you live in Denmark.
-Hard water (water with high mineral content) can especially mute the nuances of tea and give an unpleasant aftertaste.
+Hard water (high in minerals) can especially mute the nuances of tea and give an unpleasant aftertaste.

 Hard vs. soft water

-• Hard water contains many minerals such as calcium and magnesium, which can make the tea cloudy and give a flatter taste.
+• Hard water contains many minerals such as lime and magnesium, which can make the tea cloudy and give a flatter taste.

 • Soft water has fewer minerals and allows the tea's own flavors to come through more clearly.